7 insights on the creative process from practicing artists

 Good things come from wasting time.

-Tim Ferriss on the Erika Taught Me podcast (never heard of it).
+Tim Ferriss on the Erika Taught Me podcast:

 "The more people feel they're racing or rushing, the less content they are... when you take a little bit of time and your willing to waste some days and weeks, you can make a lot of progress,"